 An associate's degree is a program that can lead to an entry-level position in quality engineering, in areas like manufacturing.
 These programs teach essential procedures like testing, quality measurements and quality assurance.
 Some of these programs offer internships or apprenticeships for academic credit.

 In addition to general education requirements specific to each school, these associate's programs cover fundamental aspects of quality engineering, such as metrology and statistical analysis.
 Students are also required to take more specialized courses, which may include:

 - Quality auditing and corrective actions

 Bachelor's Degree Programs in Quality Engineering

-Quality engineering at the bachelor's degree-level includes Bachelor of Science programs in engineering technology.
-These programs may focus on the quality aspect or offer an emphasis in quality assurance.
+Quality engineering at the bachelor's degree-level may focus on the quality aspect or offer an emphasis in quality assurance.
 In addition to the practical and technical concepts learned at the associate's level, bachelor's programs also incorporate theoretical and management concepts that prepare students for more advanced positions.